wrobstory/pelican_dynamic/README.md

 Why?
 ----
 Have you ever wanted to embed a dynamic D3 visualzation in your Pelican blog post?
 Me too.
-This makes it easy to do via he metadata tags for each article.
+This makes it easy to do via the metadata tags for each article.

 How
 ---
+To install the plugin, [follow the instructions on the Pelican plugin page.](https://github.com/getpelican/pelican-plugins)

 Start by creating  ```js``` and ```css``` folders in your ```content``` folder:
 ```